davenonymous/BonsaiTrees/README.md

 grown.
 But be aware that items that do not fit into the output buffer will be voided.
 You can enchant the axe with Efficiency, Fortune and/or Silk Touch to get additional upgrade benefits!

+You can configure in the Bonsai GUI whether applied redstone signals stop auto-cutting.

 ### Silk Touch

 Some of the things a tree produces requires a Silk Touch upgrade.
 You can either put an enchanted axe or an